JozyTz/Sogeti-Rest-API-basic/README.md

 # Sogeti-Rest-API-basic
-Basic rest api endpoint for Sogeti tech team review
+Basic rest api endpoint for Sogeti tech team review.
+2hr timeboxed

 I have this tested in postman